jonathan-tellechea/sensbio/README.md

 # Installation

 For the main algorithms (sequence.py and molecular.py) to work, the installation of dependencies can be done through Anaconda environment manager.
+Choose the yml file for your OS.
 1. Clone this repository in your computer.
-2. Execute: `conda env create -f environment.yml`
+2. Execute: `conda env create -f environment(_linux or _mac).yml`
 3. Activate the sensbio environment: `conda activate sensbio`

 If the user wants to use the tools through the supplied notebooks, it is necessary the installation of the required dependencies separately.
 For instance, through the following command: